Spider mites in shade trees

 Drought-stressed trees are the most susceptible to spider mite outbreaks.
 Watering trees with low mite populations can help reduce damage during dry periods and prevent an outbreak.
 Spraying trees with a forceful flow of water through a hose can dislodge mites.
 When infestations are severe, pesticide applications may be warranted.

 Chemical control generally involves miticides or acaricides, which are developed specifically for managing spider mites.
-Often, insecticides are ineffective and can even have the opposite effect of increasing the mite population.
-For more information on chemical control, consult the factsheets for spruce spider mite and honeylocust spider mite.
+Often, insecticide applications are ineffective and can even increase the mite population.
+In addition, insecticide resistance has been well-documented in populations of the twospotted spider mite.
+For more information on chemical control of spider mites in shade trees, visit the factsheets for spruce spider mite and honeylocust spider mite.

 CSU Extension Fact Sheet